Sam-Dragon/interview/kafka/kafka.md

   &nbsp;&nbsp;&nbsp;&nbsp;   manages replication of data for fault tolerance, and serves client requests (from both Producers and Consumers).

 3. Hou kafka ensure data durability ?
-- Replication mechnism give high availability & durability
+A. Replication mechnism give high availability & durability

+4. Lets say broker of kafka goes down, what do you think will happen ?
+A. If we have single broker, kafka will be down
+&nbsp; If we have multiple broker, re-assignment will happen by electing another broker as leader

-4. can we stop kafka server ?
+6. can we stop kafka server ?
 If yes, what can be the disadvantages ? <br>
 A. Yes, we can stop kafka server gracefull using scripts.
 It abruptly terminated, we may lose messages and get some error messages as well